Envisat: GOMOS

-GOMOS (Global Ozone Monitoring by Occultation of Stars) looks at stars as they descend through the Earth's atmosphere and change color, allowing measurement of gases such as ozone (O_{3}), including their vertical distribution.
+GOMOS (Global Ozone Monitoring by Occultation of Stars) looks at stars as they descend through the Earth's atmosphere and change colour, allowing measurement of gases such as ozone (O_{3}), including their vertical distribution.

 GOMOS uses the principle of occultation.
 Its sensors detect light from a star traversing the Earth's atmosphere and measures the depletion of that light by trace gases nitrogen dioxide (NO_{2}), nitrogen trioxide, (NO_{3}), OClO), ozone (O_{3}) and aerosols present between about 20 to 80 km altitude.
 It has a resolution of 3 km.

+End of mission

 Loss of contact

 ESA announced on 12 April 2012 that they lost contact with Envisat on Sunday, 8 April 2012, after 10 years of service, exceeding the initially planned life span by 5 years.
 The spacecraft was still in a stable orbit, but attempts to contact it were unsuccessful.
 Ground-based radar and the French Pleiades Earth probe were used to image the silent Envisat and look for damage.
 ESA formally announced the end of Envisat's mission on 9 May 2012.

 Envisat was launched in 2002 and it operated five years beyond its planned mission lifetime, delivering over a petabyte of data.
-ESA was expecting to turn off the spacecraft in 2014.
+ESA was planning to operate the spacecraft until 2014.

 Space safety

-Envisat poses a hazard because of the risk of collisions with space debris.
+The defunct Envisat satellite is considered space debris and orbits the Earth in about 101 minutes, with a repeat cycle of 35 days.
+It poses a hazard because of the risk of collisions.
 Given its orbit and its area-to-mass ratio, it will take about 150 years for the satellite to be gradually pulled into the Earth's atmosphere.
 Envisat is currently orbiting in an environment where two catalogued space debris objects can be expected to pass within about 200 m of it every year, which would likely trigger the need for a manoeuvre to avoid a possible collision.
 A collision between a satellite the size of Envisat and an object as small as 10 kg could produce a very large cloud of debris, initiating a self-sustaining chain-reaction of collisions and fragmentation with production of new debris, a phenomenon known as the Kessler Syndrome.
+An analysis that determined the 50 "statistically most concerning" debris objects in low Earth orbit ranked Envisat in 21st place.

 Envisat was a candidate for a mission to remove it from orbit, called e.Deorbit.
 The spacecraft sent to bring down Envisat would itself need to have a mass of approximately 1.6 tonnes.